nanpy/nanpy/README.md

 Nanpy
 =====

-Program your Arduino prototypes using Python.
+Use your Arduino board with Python.

 Description
 -----------

-The main purpose of Nanpy is making programmers' life easier, giving them something to create prototypes faster and use Arduino in a simpler way, thanks to a powerful language like Python.
+The main purpose of Nanpy is making programmers' life easier, giving them something to create prototypes faster and use Arduino in a simpler way, thanks to a simple and powerful language like Python.
 Also Nanpy can run on RaspberryPi (tested with Raspbian http://www.raspbian.org/) so you can use it for communicating with Arduino :)

 Let's start with a classic example, turn on a led placed in the 13th pin..